OpenMS/pyopenms-docs/README.md

 pyOpenMS supports the Proteomics Standard Initiative (PSI) formats for MS data.

-These utils contain documentation, installation instructions and example code that show the different functions of pyOpenMS.
+These utils contain documentation, installation instructions and example code that show different functions of pyOpenMS.

 Installation
 =============